SoulAbhii/Spotify-Clone/README.md

 # Spotify-Clone
-This is a clone website of spotify
+This is a clone website of spotify.